General Admission to the College

 Financial Aid Repayment

-If students drop a class and financial aid has already been disbursed to their account, a debt may be incurred to LFCC if an overpayment occurs for a change in enrollment status.
-Additionally, students who withdraw, drop out, are dismissed, or take a leave of absences prior to completing 60 percent of a payment period may be required to pay back some or all of the financial aid.
-These policies are effective only if the student completely terminated enrollment or stops attending all their classes before competing more than 60 percent of the enrollment period.
-For more information, see Repayment Policy at http://www.lfcc.edu/finaid.
+If students drop a class and financial aid has already been disbursed to their account, a debt may be incurred to Laurel Ridge if an overpayment occurs for a change in enrollment status.
+Additionally, students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a payment period may be required to pay back some or all of the financial aid.
+These policies are effective only if the student completely terminates enrollment or stops attending all their classes before completing more than 60 percent of the enrollment period.
+For more information, see Repayment Policy at laurelridge.edu/financial-aid/.